Radnen/link.js/README.md

 *	swap(a, b)       - swaps the items at indices a and b.
 *	random(num)      - randomly selects 'num' elements, with repeats.
 *	sort(fn)         - sorts the resulting list with given function, or uses JS default.
+*	sum(prop|fn)     - takes the summation of numbers in the chain, or from a property or resolved from a function call.
 *	toArray()        - returns an array.
 *	update(prop, v)  - changes the property value in the object to the value, best used with where.